abumahmud/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Number of lines containing bin
+Display lines containing the pattern “root” and 3 lines after them in the file